 Possibly effective for...

 - Low blood pressure.
-Green tea might help in elderly people who have low blood pressure after eating.
+Drinking green tea might help increase blood pressure in elderly people who have low blood pressure after eating.

 Insufficient evidence to rate effectiveness for...